 Robert’s property in Nansemond County went to his son John in 1667, so Robert had died by then.
-His oldest son, Benoit—or Benjamin—had relocated to Calvert County, Maryland, well before then, but died around 1662.
+His oldest son, Benoit—or Benjamin—[now assumed to be brother] had relocated to Calvert County, Maryland, well before then, but died around 1662.
 Documentary evidence of his residence in Maryland includes probate records and his citizenship application.

 Both Robert and Benjamin are listed as Huguenot ancestors by the Huguenot Society of the Founders of Manakin of the Colony of Virginia, even though they arrived over 50 years before Manakin was founded.